 It’s a new age for Connecticut wrestling at the New England championships.
 State champion Danbury won their third New England championship in four years on Sunday with Ryan Jack winning his third New England championship and three Hatter teammates winning medals for finishing in the top six of their weight class.

-Danbury scored 82½ points for a comfortable 9½ win over Essex, Vt., with 71 points – their best finish ever in the tournament.
+Danbury scored 82½ points for a comfortable 9½ win over Essex, Vt., with 71 points – the best finish ever in the tournament for Essex.
 Bishop Hendricken of Warwick, R.I., was third with 70 points while Vermont champion Mt.
 Anthony Union of Bennington, Vt., was fourth with 58 points.

 Joel Barlow tied for eighth place with 50 points while Fairfield Warde and New Milford earned top 20 finishes.
 Warde was 14th with 44 points with New Milford finishing 19th with 36 points.

 Earlier on Sunday, Danbury had a slight 1½ point lead on Essex and finished the semifinals with a 4½ lead.
 That lead swelled to 12½ by the time the final medal round began.

 Jack became just the second wrestler in state history to win three New England championships and was immediately installed into the New England High School Wrestling Hall of Fame.
 Hatter teammate DJ Donovan went 5-2 and finished fourth with Kai O’Dell (5-2, 113) taking fifth and Tyler Johnson (126) finishing sixth.

 Danbury’s Tyrell Jones was 2-2 with a pin while Logan Kovacs (145) and Jordan Agosto (285) each picked up a win.
 Only Jaylen Hawkins (170) failed to secure a win.
 He was leading by six points, 8-2, in his first match of the day on Saturday before getting hurt and had to withdraw.